Clinery1/laser_cam/README.md

 - 🗹 GCODE output of the nested program

-- ☐ Configurable "laser conditions" where the laser operates at different powers and speeds
+- ☐ Configurable "laser conditions" where the laser operates at different powers, speeds, and passes
+- ☐ Per-entity laser conditions
 - ☐ Coloring of lines with different laser conditions

 - ☐ GCODE simulator with coloring

 - ☐ Detection of out-of-bounds entities using the outline and sheet border

+- ☐ Saving and loading nested sheets
+- ☐

 ## DISCLAIMER